Congruency-Constrained TU Problems Beyond the Bimodular Case: Overview of our approach

 Finally, we also show how \cref{lem:transformSolutionEfficiently} implies \cref{thm:proximity}.
 More precisely, we prove the following generalization, from which \cref{thm:proximity} follows immediately.

-\begin{theorem} Consider a feasible $R$-CCTU problem with modulus $m$ and constraint matrix $T$. \begin{enumerate} \item For any feasible solution $x_0$ of the relaxation, there is a feasible solution $x$ of the $R$-CCTU problem such that for every vector $d$ that is TU-appendable to T, we have $d^\top(x-x_0)\leq m-|R|$. \item For any optimal solution $x_0$ of the relaxation, there is an optimal solution $x$ of the $R$-CCTU problem such that for every vector $d$ that is TU-appendable to T, we have $d^\top(x-x_0)\leq m-|R|$. \end{enumerate} Moreover, in~\ref{thmitem:Fproximity} and~\ref{thmitem:proximity}, given $x_0$ and any feasible or optimal solution of the $R$-CCTU problem, respectively, a solution $x$ with the stated properties can be found in strongly polynomial time. \end{theorem}
+\begin{theorem} Consider a feasible $R$-CCTU problem with modulus $m$ and constraint matrix $T$. \begin{enumerate} \item For any feasible solution $x_0$ of the relaxation, there is a feasible solution $x$ of the $R$-CCTU problem such that for every vector $d$ that is TU-appendable to T, we have $d^\top(x-x_0)\leq m-|R|$. \item For any optimal solution $x_0$ of the relaxation, there is an optimal solution $x$ of the $R$-CCTU problem such that for every vector $d$ that is TU-appendable to T, we have $d^\top(x-x_0)\leq m-|R|$, and vice versa. \end{enumerate} Moreover, in~\ref{thmitem:Fproximity} and~\ref{thmitem:proximityGeneral}, given $x_0$ and any feasible or optimal solution of the $R$-CCTU problem, respectively, a solution $x$ with the stated properties can be found in strongly polynomial time.
+Also, in~\ref{thmitem:proximityGeneral}, given $x$, a solution $x_0$ with the stated properties can be found in strongly polynomial time. \end{theorem}